 Try to Avoid

 Virtually all other foods should be off the table.
 This includes fruits, vegetables, legumes, nuts, seeds, grains, alcohol, juices, sodas, alcohol, and sugars.
 This includes table condiments like syrups and table sugar.
-If you're trying to fix autoimmune issues, most will suggest that adding salt, pepper, and sauces to meat dishes should be avoided too.
+If you're trying to fix autoimmune issues, most will suggest that adding pepper, and sauces to meat dishes should be avoided too.
 At least for some time until you find out what triggers the autoimmunity.

 What to Drink